Spain offers Madrid as host of December UN climate summit

 Sánchez, a Socialist, is trying to stay in power as Spain holds a general election on Nov.
 10.

-Spain said U.N. officials will consider Spain’s proposal at their meeting in Bonn, Germany, next week.
+Spain said U.N. officials will consider Spain’s proposal next week at their meeting in Bonn, Germany.
+It wasn’t immediately clear on what scale the conference would be held if Madrid is chosen as an alternative.
+Last year’s climate conference in Katowice, Poland, was attended by more than 20,000 people.

+U.N.
+Climate Change Executive Secretary Patricia Espinosa said Spain’s offer would allow organizers to host the summit on its original timetable.

+“It is encouraging to see countries working together in the spirit of multilateralism to address climate change, the biggest challenge facing this and future generations,” Espinosa said.

 Follow AP’s full coverage of climate change issues at https://www.apnews.com/Climate